 Be creative in teaching kids the value of their spiritual growth.
 You might keep a growth chart on the back of a door to measure a child’s physical growth.
 Right next to it jot down milestones of spiritual growth and development like a child’s salvation, baptism, and when they took opportunity to share their faith or enjoy an answer to prayer.

 The Language of Children is Activity

 Informal discussions about God provide children with in-life opportunities to see how faith applies to experience.
 As children see you talking about the Lord during daily activity they’ll recognize the relevance of their spiritual lives.
 Also take time to set up some kind of formal spiritual training, but be sure to make it fun.
 The best devotions in family life don’t usually happen around a table.
-With young children you might tell a Bible story in the closet with a flashlight.
+With young children you might teach a Bible story in fun ways – in the closet with a flashlight.
 With an older child you might use a science experiment or cooking exercise to illustrate a spiritual truth.